zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Multivalued:_ Please select multivalue in this field if the attribute contains more than one value.

-* _SCIM Attributes:_ If the attribute is a part of SCIM architecture select true.
+* _SCIM Attributes:_ If the attribute is a part of SCIM architecture select `true` from the list of options.

 * _Description:_ This contains a few words to describe the attribute.

 * _Status:_ The status, when selected active, will release and publish the attribute in IdP.
-The status, when selected active, will release and publish the attribute in IdP.

 # Cache Refresh